top of page

 Experts in finance claims

-Thanks to our industry insights, we saw the mis-sold car finance scandal coming, so we’ve already been working on this issue for a number of years…
+Thanks to our industry experience, we identified the mis-sold motor finance issue early and have been working on it for several years.

 What’s happened so far?